Home > Empowering Educators Secondary STEM

 • Have access to a network of peers, partners, and resources that extend beyond the classroom

-• Feel confident embedding contextual, hands-on STEM experiences into the maths curriculum
+• Feel confident embedding contextual, hands-on STEM experiences into the STEM curriculum

-• Be able to inspire learners by linking maths to Scotland’s future-focused industries
+• Be able to inspire learners by linking numeracy to Scotland’s future-focused industries

 Application Information